abarr/blog/posts/2021/02-04-fat-finger-input.md

  Premise
  ----------

 I was recently chatting with someone about an application for use in the mining sector.
-One of the topics was a simple input form for operators who notoriously hate using technology solutions for data input.
-One of the terms used was 'fat fingered operators' (hence the title of the post).
-Before anyone gets upset it wasn't meant as a derogitory term but rather as a flag to think of simple robust methods to make peoples jobs easier.
+One of the topics was a simple input form for operators who notoriously hate using technology to input data.
+One of the terms used was ‘fat-fingered operators’ (hence the title of the post).
+Before anyone gets upset, it was not meant as a derogatory term but rather as a flag to think of simple, robust methods to make peoples jobs more comfortable.

-We talked about QR Codes, Image Recognition and AI as ways of automatically understanding what the operator was looking at and what type of data they are trying to capture and record.
-It would be fun to work on all of these solutions but I started to think about a fast simple solution that might be viable.
+We talked about QR Codes, Image Recognition, and AI to automatically understand what the operator was looking at and what type of data they are trying to capture and record.
+It would be fun to work on all of these solutions, but I started to think about a fast, simple solution that might be viable.

  Idea
  ----------

-I had recently seen someone walking along using the voice to text funtion on their phone and it occurred to me that it might be a simple solution to save our operators having to search or type input when recording data.
+I had recently seen someone walking along using the voice to text function on their phone, and it occurred to me that it might be a simple solution to save our operators having to search or type input when recording data.
 I spent a couple of hours playing around with Liveview and came up with the following POC:

 <p>&nbsp;</p>
 <div style="display: flex; justify-content: center;">